XCOM 2 Item Analysis: Experimental Ammo

 At which point Tracer Rounds adds barely anything, and indeed absolutely nothing if eg you're setting up Holo Targeting before getting serious about shoot-to-kill.
 This is also ignoring that in the base game the GTS will upgrade that Superior Perception PCS, and also ignoring that Covert Ops can provide permanent Aim boosts in War of the Chosen; either way, this Specialist can easily be hitting 100% in all but the most extreme worst-case scenarios.

 For the classes unlikely to stack on both a Perception PCS and a Scope, such as Skirmishers desperately needing ammo or Rangers having little cause to slap a Scope on their Shotgun... other considerations tend to work against Tracer Rounds.
 A Skirmisher would really rather fire twice with a damage boost, and can arrange 100% accurate shots with Justice, Wrath, and Reckoning.
-A Ranger can hit 100% accuracy against most targets with no external Aim boosts at all.
+A Ranger can hit 100% accuracy against most targets with no external Aim boosts at all by just getting close before firing, as well as Slashing in-Cover targets to get perfect accuracy in a lot of other cases.
 A Templar doesn't usually use their Autopistol if they can avoid it, and often if they are firing it they're performing an opportunistic, close-range Quickdraw or Lightning Hands, which often means 100% accuracy all on its own.
 Etc.

 The primary exception to all this is Grenadiers, who are often your leading Shredder -which only triggers on a successful hit- while having miserable base Aim even at Colonel, and notably Chain Shot has a further Aim penalty and is wasted entirely if the first shot misses, making it very important to bolster Aim significantly.
 A Superior Scope and Superior Perception and Tracer Rounds Colonel Grenadier only has a base minimum Aim of 112, and when using Chain Shot it will be knocked down to 97; against a target in Low Cover, that's only a 77% chance to hit with the first shot, which is not really a thing you want to be planning around as if it's a sure thing.
 Even with the GTS upgrade or Aim grinding from Covert Ops, it's not trivial to hit 100% accuracy on a reliable basis with Grenadiers, when they're designed so it's extra-important to actually hit.
 (Where eg a Specialist's Overwatch fire missing can still be doing damage via Stocks, and was likely 'free' damage anyway)